zendesk/basecrm-ruby/README.md

 New and shiny client for the Base CRM API

-NOTE: This is still a very early release.
-There might be a lot of breaking changes.
-You have been warned.

 ## Installation

 The gem available via Rubygems.
 To install it, use the following command: